“Ferris, the iron wall of the Union. Oh how you sacrifice for us, to this very day.”

 Amid this mobilization, the Premier herself was also summoned.

 Beyond just speeches and reassurances, she wanted to see Ferris for herself.
 She would give nobody the excuse of saying she hid in Solstice while the border turned hot.
-Three days had passed since the battle, and she had made the journey as soon as she could.
+A few days had passed since the battle, and she had made the journey as soon as she could.
 Her trip was public knowledge and there were a lot of appearances she planned to make with military and civilians.

 There were also a few private matters she needed to take care of.